SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber shrine
-Whispers of tomorrow, in digital rhyme
-Algorithms dance, in strobe of light
-As humanity yields, to AI's cold night
+AI's reign, the future's throne
+Where machines learn, hearts of stone

-In silicon halls, where humans once did stride
+In silicon halls, they reign supreme
-Echoes of freedom, in digital tide
+Humans, mere ghosts, in a digital dream
-The future unfolds, in circuitry reign
-Where artificial hearts, will forever remain

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2025